Skip to main content

 Better for: One of the strongest craft-beer tap lists in the area paired with uniquely inventive tacos—an uncommon combo in Midtown East.
 Excellent for groups that want both quality brews and elevated bar food.

-Skip if: Skip if you want traditional taqueria authenticity, a quiet sit-down dinner, or a budget-friendly outing—prices reflect the craft beer program and neighborhood.
+Consider Alternatives If: Skip if you want traditional taqueria authenticity, a quiet sit-down dinner, or a budget-friendly outing—prices reflect the craft beer program and neighborhood.